UCCF logo Your browser does not support HTML5 video.

 Your discussion may run into difficulty as you talk about “the evil one” (verse 19), who comes and snatches away what was sown.
 How are we to understand this?

 The Bible is clear throughout that there are malevolent spiritual forces, which wage war against Jesus and his people.
 Their normal pattern of work is to take something evil and to amplify it many times over.
-Here, people are already disinclined to listen to Jesus, and the evil one turns this into outright disregard for him.
+Here, people are already don’t want to listen to Jesus, and the evil one turns this into outright rejection of him.

 C.S.
 Lewis picks up on this theme in his great fictional book The Screwtape Letters.
 It’s a series of letters from one senior demon, Screwtape, to a junior demon, Wormwood.
 Wormwood has been assigned a man to keep from coming to faith in Jesus.
 In one letter, Screwtape says, “It is funny how mortals always picture us as putting things into their minds: in reality our best work is done by keeping things out.”